 The big question now is whether enterprises and their services partners have the appetite to fix their skills, processes, data, and technical debt?
 Can they really learn new ways of operating, change their cultures, and embrace emerging technologies?
 Everyone needs to dig deep and decide whether they want to be a footnote or the future.

-Posted in : Agentic AI, Analytics and Big Data, Artificial Intelligence, Automation, Business Process Outsourcing (BPO), Buyers' Sourcing Best Practices, ChatGPT, Cloud, Digital OneOffice, Digital Transformation, GenAI, Generative Enterprise, Global Business Services, Industry Cloud, Service-as-a-Software, Sourcing Best Practises
+Posted in : Agentic AI, Analytics and Big Data, Artificial Intelligence, Automation, Business Process Outsourcing (BPO), Buyers' Sourcing Best Practices, ChatGPT, Cloud, Digital OneOffice, Digital Transformation, GenAI, Generative Enterprise, Global Business Services, Industry Cloud, Services-as-Software, Sourcing Best Practises